markjprice/cs10dotnet6/errata.md

 In Step 3, I wrote, "In `Main`, ...", but there is no `Main` method.
 I should have written, "In `Program.cs`, ..."

+## Page 311 - Understanding the .NET Portability Analyzer

+> Thanks to [Hoshyar Karimi](https://github.com/HoshyarKarimi) for raising this [issue on 28 May 2022](https://github.com/markjprice/cs10dotnet6/issues/68).

+The link to the demonstration video has changed to: https://docs.microsoft.com/en-us/shows/seth-juarez/brief-look-net-portability-analyzer

 ## Page 347 - Using immutable collections